 Wipe the cabinets completely to remove any excess debris or paint once you have completed this process.
 Use the same procedure for removing the paint or stain from the cabinet doors and drawer fronts.
 The hardware can be soaked with detergent if you choose to reuse them.

-Step 4: Apply New Stain or Paint to the Cabinets
+Step 5 - Apply New Stain or Paint to the Cabinets

-Stain the cabinets, doors and drawers using the wood stain that you select for the project.
+Stain the cabinets, doors, and drawers using the wood stain that you selected for the project.
 Rub the stain into the wood using a rag, applying light pressure and working with the grain of the wood.

 If you choose to paint the cabinets, use a natural bristle brush and apply the paint in even strokes.
 It is not necessary to apply a polyurethane sealer once the paint dries.